daveshanley/quobix.com/content/vacuum/api/custom-functions.md

 {{< warn-box >}}
-If you see a message like: _Unable to open custom functions: plugin.Open("./my-plugin"): plugin was built with a different version of package...'_ then it's because the version of the vacuum source pulled down from github is **NEWER** than the version of vacuum you have installed.
+If you see a message like: _Unable to open custom functions: plugin.Open("./my-plugin"): plugin was built with a different version of package...'_ then it's because the version of go that you're using locally, is different to the one used to compile vacuum.

-Update vacuum using '**brew upgrade vacuum**'.
 {{< /warn-box >}}

 ---